-While Thais do not eat large quantities of meat, they do add meat to almost all dishes (mostly pork, chicken, and seafood).
+While Thai people do not eat large quantities of meat, they do add meat to almost all dishes (mostly pork, chicken, and seafood).
 Even stir-fried vegetables usually contain small pieces of meat.
-Some restaurants will prepare dishes without meat upon request.
+Some restaurants may prepare dishes without meat upon request.

 Being flexible in your diet is a sign of acceptance and appreciation to your Thai hosts.
 Eating is more than just filling your stomach.
 In Thailand, sharing food is a social event.
-Refusing to try new foods or join in with others may be misunderstood or considered anti-social.
-Joining in is a way of "being with Thais."

-Thai food always comes in shared dishes, be sure to take small amounts of each dish so there is enough to go around.
-Eating is a time to socialize, so take your time!
+Refusing to try new foods or join in with others may be interpreted as being anti-social.
+Joining in is a way of "being Thai."
+Thai food always comes in shared dishes.
+Be sure to take small amounts so there is enough to go around.
+Eating is an opportunity to socialize, so take your time!

 You will be given a fork and spoon unless you order a noodle dish, then you will receive chopsticks.
 Knives are extremely rare because your food will already be cut up.
-It is customary to hold your fork in your right hand and your spoon in your left.
-Don't put the fork in your mouth, especially since you are going to be sharing dishes.

-In most restaurants and households, you are NOT expected to eat everything on your plate.
-It may insult the chef and make it seem that you were not fed enough.
-It can also be a signal to bring more food.
+And, in most restaurants and households, you are NOT expected to eat everything on your plate.
+In fact, doing so may insult the chef and interpreted that you were not fed enough or that you need more food.
 To avoid this, just leave a little food on your plate.

-Tips are usually included in the bill, but if you prefer, you can leave 10% tip for good service.
-A nice tip is 20 Thai Baht (under \$1US).
+Tips are usually included in the bill, but you can leave 10% tip for good service if you like.
+A nice tip is 20 Thai Baht (under \$1.00 USD).
 There are no extra fees for eating in or taking out.

-If you have dietary restrictions for religious (e.g., you do not eat pork) or medical reasons, Thai people may not fully understand, but will accept your explanation.
+If you have dietary restrictions for religious or medical reasons, Thai people may not fully understand, but will accept your explanation.